HL7/davinci-dtr/input/pagecontent/specification.md

 ---------------------
 ### Persisting Application State
 Users of the DTR process are likely to be performing many tasks to support patient care or administration of the provider organization.
 As such, it should be expected that users may need to halt interaction with the DTR process and resume it at a later time.

-The DTR process **SHOULD NOT** assume that users will be able to fully complete their questionnaire response and save it in a single session.
-It is recommended that DTR conformant [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) (or native) applications preserve state automatically as a user interacts with it.
-In this manner, the user does not need to explicitly take action to save their state.

 When the provider system can support storage of work in progress, it **SHALL** be stored exclusively on the provider's system.
 If the provider cannot store work in progress, then work in progress is stored in encrypted form on payer's system until a time it is considered complete and then at that point it will be stored unencrypted.